peterbabulik/QuantumWalker/README.md

     *   Transpilation using `generate_preset_pass_manager` with appropriate `optimization_level` (e.g., level 3 for deeper exploratory circuits, level 0 for short fidelity estimation circuits) and the use of `backend.target` significantly impacts final circuit quality.

 ### Comparison with Simulations (General QPU Observations)
-(This section remains the same as your original, as it broadly applies)

 The QPU experiments revealed significant differences between ideal simulations and real quantum hardware: